djs-nz/fluidly-devops-test/README.md

 1. How long did you spend on the coding test?
 Why that length of time?
 2. Describe why you made the choices that you did.
 What would you do differently?
-3. What did you enjoy most about this excercise?
+3. What did you enjoy most about this exercise?
 4. What is the most useful bit of tech you have used recently?